erinrwhite/eib/README.md

-# eib
+# Erasing Institutional Bias

-EIB book website
+EIB book website - from Wordpress to static.